 This is one of the best things you can do for a new hire on their first day of work.
 Not only do you get a chance to chat outside of the work-environment, but people love free food.
 It also helps to show them some of the local lunch options.

 You should always be patient with your employees, but go the extra mile for new hires.
 First days can result in information overload, and mistakes are likely to be made.
 Allowing a new hire some time to find their footing will alleviate the stress of future projects, and help them to feel comfortable in their new environment.

 You're going to be one of the first people that your new hire meets.
 This means they're going to want to look to you when they have questions.
 Let them.
 They'll start trusting you sooner, and they'll be able to concentrate on their new role in the company knowing that you're there to help.

 Maybe it's a coffee mug, a polo shirt, or a flash drive.
 Give your new hire something with your company's logo on it.
 They'll feel special and they’ll feel like part of the bigger picture.
 Everyone likes gifts, and even though it's something small it will brighten their first day from the start.

 10. End the day with a friendly conversation

 Check in with your new hire before they head home from their first day of work.
 Ask them how everything went, see if they have any questions or concerns, and thank them for helping out.
 They'll leave the office knowing that you've got their back, and they'll come in the next day feeling like they belong.

-With these simple steps, you can turn one of the most stressful days in a new hires life into an overwhelmingly positive experience.
+With these simple steps, you can turn one of the most stressful days in a new hires life into an overwhelmingly positive experience, and learn how to make new employees feel welcome with every new hire.
 A happy employee is a productive employee, and starting your new hire off on the right foot will do wonders for their morale.